alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-5-sum-prime-numbers-functional-programming.md

 Hey!

-Day 5 of 30 of this [Ruby Coding Challenge series](https://www.youtube.com/watch?v=pfaecP3Wbjw) where we'll explore the following problem:
+Day 5 of 30 of this [Ruby Coding Challenge series](https://www.youtube.com/watch?v=pfaecP3Wbjw) and this is the post version [of the Youtube video](https://www.youtube.com/watch?v=rB2kEIsGUFc).

+Today we'll explore the following problem:

 > Generate a Sum of Prime Numbers in a Given an Array